 4. Collectivist culture

-- Being a collectivist culture, 75% of television ads studied by a team of academics were found to contain three or more characters, compared to only 25% in Germany and the USA (Gulas & Weinberger)
+- 75% of television ads studied by a team of academics were found to contain three or more characters, compared to only 25% in Germany and the USA (Gulas & Weinberger)

 💡 Takeaway: Family and friends are important, and brands should use this aspect on social media to resonate with Thai audiences.
-That is why ads featuring more people, who appear to be friends and family, make the viewer feel like he or she is included and results in the person relating more to the content.
+That is why ads featuring more people, who appear to be friends and family, make the viewer feel included and result in the person relating more to the content.

 5. Social media as makeshift shops